TheOnlyPlanet/fintree/index.md

 # FinTree

-**Project overview** Fintree is a web platform to make it easy for project developers to get finance for REDD+ projects from the global financial network.
+**Project overview:** Fintree is a web platform to make it easy for project developers to get finance for REDD+ projects from the global financial network.
 We are focused on building:

 * An extensive knowledge repository of all the financial support programs in one place.
 * An online monitoring system and a dashboard from the publicly available data about the aid provided by different programs to different countries.